Following is the full transcript of the May 12th, 2021 Hudson event titled US and Japan National Security and Defense Strategies

 Masashi Murano: Thank you Nadia and Elbridge.
 I will to follow to the Bridge that comment on the issue of defense spending to Japanese side to Takamizawa or Takahashi.
 So what is the most major obstacles to increasing the number of the defense spending?
 Why this is a difficult in Japan?

 Sugio Takahashi: I think, how to say, there are some much worse explanation.
 One of the way is rhetorical way that is, as Bridge said, that is politically difficult, under the Japanese financial institutions, that’s politically impossible.
 Actually, I don’t buy that argument because compared to 10 years ago, Japanese defense expenditure increased about 10%.
 And back, as our budget items, including science and technology, of course needless to say social security and the infrastructure budget, increased some more.
 So that means, how to say, we could not persuade why we need to increase the defense budget.
 So what Bridge said was 100% correct.
 I agree.
 And that is partially our failure.
 Our means defense experts failure why we need to do that.
 Japanese total budget is about 100 trillion Yen.
 And the Japanese defense budget is a five trillion Yen.
 So why are we cannot increase our national budget from 100 trillion Yen to 101 trillion Yen or 102 trillion Yen, that’s not the problem was the budget sustainability.

 That’s a problem of, how to say, static theory or some of the political balance power of the defense committee side and Bridge said 2%.
 I think that’s a fair, to be honest because as I said, 20 years ago, Japanese defense budget of 40% share in the region.
-No, no, 60%.
-So 2% to me is about 40%, so 40% to share.
+Now 16%.
+So 2% to me is about 40% to share.
 So I think that’s fair, I think but every year to be honest.

 Masashi Murano: Takamizawa do you have any other additional comments?